 The Helleborus niger is an evergreen perennial that can be found growing naturally in the European Alps.
 It has leathery, dark green leaves and beautiful bowl-shaped flowers that come in white or light pink.

-Despite its name, the Christmas rose does not belong to the rose family and instead belongs to the buttercup family.
+Despite its name, the Christmas rose does’nt belong to the rose family and is part of the buttercup family.

 For the best results when growing, plant in a non-acidic soil that is moist and fertile.
 It should be in a position of partial shade and protected from strong and or cold winds.